Man wanted in stepson’s death fled 2,000 kilometres before arrest: police

 Witnesses reported seeing Kuijer fleeing the scene in a dark grey van, which enabled police to connect the attack at the bank to another call they were fielding at essentially the same time, he said.

-Across town, above a sandwich shop owned by Nathan’s grandparents, police said a family member discovered that Nathan had been critically injured.
+Across town, in a home above the family’s sandwich shop, police said a relative discovered that Nathan had been critically injured.

 The boy was rushed to hospital with undisclosed injuries and died the next morning.
 Police learned that the van in which Kuijer allegedly fled the bank was registered to the address where Nathan was found.